fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFrobot/README.md

 There is an example which can be used for this - I2CExamples/PeripheralReceiver

+I have now built a number of new examples adding Writer to the name to indicate writing to I2C which I have made a compile time option in the codes.

 ## Controller Writer

 Copied here to be used as needed.